EOSIO/training-tictactoe/README.md

 # training-tictactoe
-Bootstrap for certain training courses
+These files are used to bootstrap development for certain training courses.
+Download them if you are prompted to do so at training.eos.io.